Elisabeth Rhyne: Leading the Charge for Consumer Protection

 Mainstreaming Microfinance: How lending to the poor began, grew, and came of age in Bolivia

-The New World Of Microenterprise Finance: Building Healthy Financial Institutions For The Poor
+The New World Of Microenterprise Finance: Building Healthy Financial Institutions For The Poor (with Maria Otero)

 What Makes Them Tick?
 Exploring the Anatomy of Major Microenterprise Finance Organizations (with Linda Rotblatt)